torrancecui/Alohomora-App/README.md

 #### Mainlink

-FYI: not yet availible to public so please use username alohomoradev@gmail.com and password AlohomoraDev to login.
+FYI: not yet availible for public use as Spotify has not approved the quota extension - probably due to copyright reasons lol.

 https://alohomora-spotify.netlify.app